youssef-jeddi/Orchestra/README.md

 # Orchestra

 An AI financial agent that manages your onchain portfolio via natural language.
-Talk to it like an assistant — *"swap 10 USDC for ETH"*, *"send 0.5 ETH to vitalik.eth"*, *"check my balance"* — and it handles everything autonomously.
+Talk to it like an assistant, *"swap 10 USDC for ETH"*, *"send 0.5 ETH to vitalik.eth"*, *"check my balance"*, and it handles everything autonomously.
 High-value transactions require physical Ledger hardware approval; small ones execute instantly.

 Built for **ETHGlobal Cannes 2026**.